-Philipp Hildebrand, chairman of the Swiss National Bank, has resigned with immediate effect over insider trading allegations.
+Philipp Hildebrand, chairman of the Swiss National Bank (SNB), has resigned with immediate effect, the BBC has reported.

 Hildebrand has been accused of speculating on currency transactions only weeks before his central bank capped the Swiss Franc, shifting prices in his favor.